 Under the Thai regulatory regime, the "General Insurance Fund" and the "Life Insurance Fund," funded by industry levies, have been established to provide protection for policyholders of non-life and life insurers.
-In this policyholders scenario. are considered creditors with the right to receive payment.
-These funds are in place to provide protection in the event of the revocation of an insurance license. and payments to policyholders are limited to THB one million.
+In this policyholders scenario. considered creditors with the right to receive payment.
+These funds are in place to provide protection in the event of the revocation of an insurance license. and payments policyholders are limited to THB one million.

-Following revocation of an insurance licence and prior to commencement of bankruptcy/liquidation proceedings, any insured with a claim under a policy will be entitled to payment firstly from securities placed by the insurer with the OIC, and secondly from the In insolvency relevant fund. proceedings, the policyholder will have priority over other creditors against any securities and unearned premiums reserves of the relevant insurer placed with the OIC.
+Following revocation of an insurance licence and prior to commencement of proceedings, bankruptcy/liquidation any insured with a claim under a policy will be entitled to payment firstly from securities placed by the insurer with the OIC, and secondly from the fund. relevant In insolvency proceedings, the policyholder will have priority over other creditors against any securities and unearned premiums reserves of the relevant insurer placed with the OIC.